agilepoodle/SCPACP/src/scpacp.md

 # When?

-Craftsman practices on her own time,
+Craftsman practices on his own time,

 because we cannot rely on charity time.